Brown Cone Shell, Conus brunneus

 Brown Cone Shell, Conus brunneus.
 Shell collected off the beach at Rancho San Cosme, Baja California Sur, November 2022.
 Size: 3.4 cm (1.4 inches) x 2.1 cm (0.8 inches).
 Photograph and Identification courtesy of Colin Campbell, DVM, Punta Chivato, Baja California Sur.

-Brown Cones are found on and within sand substrate and under rocks in the intertidal zone to depths up to 5 m (15 feet).
-They range from Magdalena Bay, Baja California Sur to Ecuador, including the Clipperton Island, Cocos, Galapagos and the Revillagigedo Islands.
-They are found throughout the Sea of Cortez.
+Habitat and Distribution: Brown Cones are found on, and within, sand substrate, and under rocks.
+They live in the intertidal zone, and to depths up to 5 m (15 feet).
+They are a tropical Eastern Pacific species.
+In Mexican waters they range from Magdalena Bay, Baja California Sur to Guatemala, including the Revillagigedo Islands.
+They are found throughout the Gulf of California.